roundell/ClickOMania/docs/README.md

 The algorithms described below are very high level.
 For details, look at the code!

 ### 1. Represent the grid with lists (list of lists)
 HackerRank describes the grid with the coordinates (0, 0) at the top left.
-But, the falling rules mean that the blocks move down and to the left.
+But, the falling rules mean that the squares move down and to the left.
 Therefore, to preserve the grid coordinates of the squares (ex. third square in the sixth list) without saving empty cells, the code flips the coordinates upside down so that (0, 0) is found at the bottom left and I do a translation if needed for HackerRank or for future display purposes.
 The coordinates are not saved explicitly, they are found by the position of the cell in the list (row) and the position of the list in the list of lists (column).

 Also, it is the columns I represent as lists, again because of the falling rules that the squares fall down.
 The squares fall left only when an entire column is empty.
-This creates an efficiency in removing blocks.
+This creates an efficiency when removing squares.

 ### 2. Extract a list of all the blocks (multi-square and single-square) from a grid

 Each square will belong to a block and be represented in the list of blocks, even if it is as a single square.
 The blocks are NOT ordered the same as the grid.
 They are ordered by the block's rightmost and then highest square.
 This is an efficiency in how the code is creating the block list.

 The code travels (builds) the grid as it is represented: up each column (along each list).
-The grid is built square by square while a complete block list is updated at each iteration.
+The grid is built square by square while the complete block list is updated at each iteration.
 Each square can belong to one or two blocks that are already existing in the block list (merge) or none (create a new single-square block).
 It cannot belong to any block to its right or above because those squares are not added yet.
 It can belong to the block that contains the square below and/or the block that contains the square to its left, if colours of those squares match the current.
 Either of these two blocks may not exist if the current square is in the bottom row, left column or if the column to the left is shorter (has fewer rows) than the current square's row.

 ### 3i.
 Remove a block from a grid